 How is it used?

 25-hydroxy vitamin D may be requested as part of the investigation of abnormal bone metabolism (reflected by abnormal calcium, phosphate or PTH blood test results).
-Recent guidelines from the National Osteoporosis Society (2013) recommend that 25-hydroxy vitamin D should also be measured in:
+Guidelines from the National Osteoporosis Society (2013) recommend that 25-hydroxy vitamin D should also be measured in:

 - Patients with bone diseases that may be improved by giving vitamin D supplementation.